ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 * the first page of a song: `title`;
 * all other pages: `default`.

-Each of these page types can have settings for a page title, subtitle and footer.
+Each of these page types can have settings for a page title, subtitle, footer, and background.
 The settings inherit from `default` to `title` to `first`.
 So a `title` page has everything a `default` page has, and a `first` page has everything a `title` page has.